IS561/MotorPool/Group-2-Entity-Classes-and-Relationships.md

 * License Plate (Text)

 **4. UK Risk Management**
-UK Risk Management is the company that has the car insurance contract with the university.
+UK Risk Management is the company that has a car insurance contract with the university.
 Thus, the UK Risk Management represents as a whole to be the individual in this entity class.

 UK Risk Management attributes
 * Address (Text)
 * Phone Number (Text)

-**5. Motor Vehicle Record (MVR) Release and Information Fom**:
+**5. Motor Vehicle Record (MVR) Release and Information Form**:
 A collection of forms submitted by drivers who want to borrow UK-owned vehicles.
-These forms are be used by the University's Risk Management department to get information of the applicants’ driving records.
+These forms are being used by the University's Risk Management department to get information about the applicants’ driving records.

 Motor Vehicle Record (MVR) Release and Information Form attributes
 * Driver Information (Text)